Primary Care Sports Medicine Experts

 Jeanne M. Doperak, DO

 Dr. Jeanne Doperak is a primary care sports medicine physician at the UPMC Center for Sports Medicine, an assistant professor at the University of Pittsburgh School of Medicine, and fellowship director for primary care sports medicine at UPMC Mercy.
-She also serves in many other roles, including general physician for the athletic departments of both the University of Pittsburgh and Carnegie Mellon University; assistant team physician for the Pitt Panthers men’s basketball team; head team physician for St. Vincent College; and medical consultant to Latrobe High School.
+She also serves in many other roles, including general physician for the athletic departments of both the University of Pittsburgh and Carnegie Mellon University; co-head team physician for the Pitt Panthers men's basketball team and associate head team physician for all Pitt athletics; head team physician for St. Vincent College; and medical consultant to Latrobe High School.

 A member of the American Medical Society for Sports Medicine and the American College of Sports Medicine, as well as a physician representative on the board of directors of the Big East Sports Medicine Society, Dr. Doperak shares her expertise to promote advances in sports medicine.